-Fernanda Santos is a Brazilian-American journalist whose work is centered around elevating the stories of underrepresented and misrepresented communities.
-She has worked as a staff writer for The New York Times, contributing columnist for The Washington Post and editorial director at Futuro Media, a nonprofit news organization.
+Fernanda Santos is the managing editor of The 19th News.
+She has focused her journalism on elevating the stories of underrepresented and misrepresented communities since immigrating from Brazil in 1998, building a diverse career as a staff writer for The New York Times, contributing columnist for The Washington Post, editorial director at Futuro Media and professor at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.

-Santos reports and writes in three languages.
-Her work has appeared in newspapers and magazines such as Brazil's O Estado de São Paulo and Época, Mexico's Animal Político, and The New York Times Magazine and The Atlantic.
-She is a writing coach in the Poynter Institute's Power of Diverse Voices, a program focused on elevating the voices of journalists of color, and one of the creators of ¡Americano!, a musical based on the life of an Arizona Dreamer that ran Off Broadway in 2022.
+Santos is a writing coach in the Poynter Institute's Power of Diverse Voices program, which lifts up the voices of journalists of color, and one of the creators of the Off-Broadway musical "¡Americano!," based on the life of an Arizona Dreamer.

-Her first book, "The Fire Line: The Story of the Granite Mountain Hotshots," was named the best nonfiction book of 2016 by the Western Writers of America.
-She is currently at work on a memoir.
+She is the author of "The Fire Line: The Story of the Granite Mountain Hotshots" and is writing a memoir.